Prospect on constraining environment-dependent dilaton model from gravitational redshift measurements: Discrete modeling

 Furthermore, it can be seen intuitively from the figure that in most of the upper area of the figure, the redshift tends to a constant value, this is because the Compton wavelength is much larger than the size of the microscopic particles in this area, which means that the distribution of the scalar field in the internal region of the sphere is almost the same as the value of the external vacuum environment.
 Therefore, the difference in the local average scalar field of two different densities can be very small, resulting in an extremely small constant redshift.

-Besides, the contours of IPM/air and dilute gas/air are almost indistinguishable from each other in parameter space, which means that the difference of the scalar field between IPM and dilute gas is so small.
-However, the left panel indicates that this does not mean there is no difference between them, despite IPM and XHV having differences.
+Besides, the contours of IPM/air and dilute gas/air are almost indistinguishable in parameter space, indicating that the scalar field differs only very slightly between IPM and the dilute gas.
+However, as shown in the left panel, this does not mean there is no difference between them---even IPM and XHV differ.

 In short, if the two densities we compare are both lower than the density of air, current and foreseeable future detection precision can not constrain any area in the parameter space.
 However, if we take a low-density environment and compare it to a continuous high-density environment like water and metal, the expectations of gravitational redshift can change significantly.
 In Fig.~\ref{fig:IPM/Water}, we show the expected values by comparing IPM to water.
-The figure looks a bit like the middle panel of Fig.~\ref{fig:constraint}, the main difference is that without the limitation from the IPM environment size, it can now detect more area on the left.
+The figure looks a bit like the middle panel of Fig.~\ref{fig:constraint}, the main difference is that without the limitation from the environmental size of IPM, it can now detect more area on the left.

 In addition, as the timing precision improves, the requirements for environmental size can be significantly reduced.
 For the next generation of atomic clock with precision of $10^{-22}$, the experimental requirement for the size of water can be relaxed to $100$ m; and for the next-next generation of atomic clock with precision of $10^{-24}$ (the red dashed curve in Fig.~\ref{fig:constraint}), the requirement for the size of water can even be relaxed to $10$ m, which is not difficult to achieve in the laboratory.
 Therefore, with the advancement of technology, we will be able to constrain this part of the parameter space of the dilaton model with high-precision timing technology in the near future.